adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 ## Logistic Regression

 1. The jupyter notebook [logistic_regression_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Logistic_Regression/logistic_regression_scratch.ipynb) contains basic implementation of logistic regression in python using `numpy` using the iris dataset.
 Two of the linearly inseparable species are combined together into one category.
 The optimization is done using full-batch gradient descent.
+2. The jupyter notebook [logistic_regression_tensorflow.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Logistic_Regression/logistic_regression_tensorflow.ipynb) contains an implementation of logistic regression in python using `TensorFlow` on the iris dataset.
+The optimization is done using [GradientDescentOptimizer from TensorFlow](https://www.tensorflow.org/api_docs/python/tf/train/GradientDescentOptimizer).

 ## Decision Trees